helgeerbe/picframe-overlay/README.md

 ## How to use

-set fade_time to
+Publish  on topic "picframe/overlay"
+message:
-- 10 empty overlay
+- 0 empty overlay
-- 11 digital clock
+- 1 digital clock
-- 12 weather
+- 2 weather

 ## What's next
-- mqtt interface for HomeAssistant/Alexa integration to switch overlays
 - test video performance on pi3, if it is capable to play fullscreen mp4 files

 ### Impressions